huaminghuangtw/Second-Brain/huaming-second-brain/Money.md

 - **Financial Freedom/Independence** = passive income exceeds your cost of living
 - **Financial Literacy** = understand how to manage your money
 - "Retirement is when you find a sustainable way to fully live your life in the present moment, without sacrificing any of that time in exchange for future reward." — Ali Abdaal
-- "I find that when people earn their freedom from money constraints, they usually don’t stop working.
+- "I find that when people earn their freedom from money constraints, they usually don't stop working.
 Instead, they start doing their best work." — [Mr. Money Mustache](https://www.mrmoneymustache.com/2015/04/15/great-news-early-retirement-doesnt-mean-youll-stop-working/)
 - ?
 The 4% Rule
 - Mental Shift: Consumer &rarr; Producer/Creator/Owner/Investor
     - False Belief: "*If I become great at making money, you'll automatically become wealthy.*"
-        - Make Money → Spend Money → Make Money → Spend Money
+        - Make Money &rarr; Spend Money &rarr; Make Money &rarr; Spend Money
         - Money more in = More money out
 	        - **Lifestyle Inflation/Creep:** when your income increases, your expenses increase just as much to upgrade the quality of your life.
 - The only way to make money is to provide value (solve problems); The only way to make passive income is to provide value in a way that is not directly tied to your time.
 	- Specialize if you want to capitalize.
 - Wealth = [[人生賽局#^82829e|positive-sum game]] &harr; Status = [[人生賽局#^8ba442|zero-sum game]]
 - Wealth is not the same as income.
-    - True wealth is the money you’ve not spent.
+    - True wealth is the money you've not spent.
     - Whatever your income, always live below your means.
 - Spending can be a representation of how hard you've worked and how much stress went into earning your pay check
 - Stop thinking about what your money can buy.
 Start thinking about what your money can earn.